The Best Coffee Shops In Osaka You Shouldn’t Miss

 This warm and welcoming specialty coffee shop is a little bit off the beaten path but is very well worth visiting for incredible coffee and one of the best breakfasts in Osaka.

-My favorite element from this coffee shop though, has to be the incredibly warm shop owner Yuya, and my favorite barista Mari, who make coming to the coffee shop such a pleasure.
+My favorite element from this coffee shop, though, has to be the incredibly warm shop owner, Yuya, and my favorite barista, Mari, who make coming to the coffee shop such a pleasure.

-With incredible coffee, the best brunch, and friendly Osakan vibes, Cafe Tales has it all, and that is why is at the top of my list of the best coffee shops in Osaka that you shouldn’t miss!
+With incredible coffee, the best brunch, and friendly Osakan vibes, Cafe Tales has it all, and that is why it is at the top of my list of the best coffee shops in Osaka that you shouldn’t miss!

 Address: Japan, 〒541-0056 Osaka, Chuo Ward, Kyutaromachi, 2 Chome−5−19, Maruchu 3rd.Bldg., 1階